Avirt: Active Violence Immediate Response Training

 • Public venues, churches, event organizers, and community groups.

-Upon successful completion of AVERT training, participants will receive:
+Upon successful completion of AVIRT training, participants will receive:

-• Official AVERT Certification, demonstrating competency in active violence response and bleeding control.
+• Official AVIRT Certification, demonstrating competency in active violence response and bleeding control.

 • Hands-on experience in situational awareness, tactical escape techniques, and emergency first aid.